prakash200/Deploying-Django-in-Production-/README.md

-# Deploy Django in Production
+# Deploy Django Project in Production

 Boilerplate code to deploy a Django project using Docker Compose in a production environment.